 Additionally, many email marketing solutions have affiliate programs that can be highly lucrative.
 For example, GetResponse offers either a $100 one-off payment or a monthly 33% recurring commission for new account signups.

-The company also provides a 120-day cookie, which means you’ll still receive a commission if someone clicks on your link and then buys the product four months later—assuming they haven’t clicked on another affiliate link since.
+The business also provides a 120-day cookie, which means you’ll still receive money if someone clicks on your link and then buys the product four months later—assuming they haven’t clicked on another affiliate link since.

 McAfee Antivirus has a large variety of reseller programs that allow companies to offer IT security solutions to their clients.
 The company provides training and marketing support for all its resellers.
 You can find out more information here.